WDI-SEA/orientation-notes/README.md

 **Getting a head start on JavaScript, but at a sane pace**

 The purpose of the course is not to act as a cram session - we'll have 12 whole weeks for that, and trust us, we'll all need a nap afterward.
 Instead we'd like to get a few tedious things out of the way such as machine setup, software installations, and text editor configuration.
+After that, we'd like to take some time to review topics that are covered in the pre-work in more detail, and start dipping our toes into JavaScript and DOM manipulation.